NextronSystems/asgard-manual/usage/administration.rst

     * The internal ping between the ASGARD agent and ASGARD is based on HTTPS not ICMP
     * Depending on the user's role some of the control buttons may be disabled
+    * The ``Run Scan`` button might be greyed out in new installations - this is because ASGARD did not download the THOR packages yet.
+You can either wait for a few minutes, or see the chapter :ref:`usage/administration:updates of thor and thor signatures`, to trigger a download manually.

 Column Visibility
 ^^^^^^^^^^^^^^^^^